odileeds/emer2gent-data/README.md

 # Emer<sup>2</sup>gent Data Resources
 This is an attempt to provide a way to bring together resources/data being used by the [Emer<sup>2</sup>gent Data Alliance](http://www.emergentalliance.org).

-Each individual organisation should maintain their own index in the [format below](#organisation-index) that exists at a fixed URL somewhere on the web.
-Each organisation index is then under the control of that organisation.
-These separate indexes are registered once in a [central index](#central-index).
+There are many organisations with many different technologies available.
+The aim here is to distribute effort as much as possible and allow individual organisations to maintain their own lists of resources in a [common format](#organisation-index) that exists at a fixed URL on the web.
+An organisation only needs to update the [central index](#central-index) once with basic details about their organisation index.

 **Note** - This is a work-in-progress and the format may change.